okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 <ApiOperation method="get" url="/api/v1/features/${featureId}/dependents" />

-Get the list of Feature dependents for a specified Feature.
+Fetches the list of Feature dependents for a specified Feature.
 A Feature's dependents are the Features which need to be disabled in order for the Feature itself to be disabled.

 #### Request Path Parameters